Catch-Up Savings Calculator

 Turning the result into a plan

-A projection is just a starting point.
-The real work is setting the monthly amount aside automatically so the saving happens before you can spend it.
-Most people who hit savings goals set up a standing order on payday; most who miss them rely on willpower at month-end.
+A projection is a starting point.
+Setting the monthly amount aside automatically places savings before discretionary spending.
+Some people who hit savings goals set up a standing order on payday; patterns suggest those relying on willpower at month-end tend to miss targets.

 What this doesn't capture